-There has been significant changes in National Policy with regards to waste planning, following the Conservative Government's 'red tape challenge' to reduce the complexity of the planning system.
+There have been significant changes in National Policy with regards to waste planning, following the Conservative Government's 'red tape challenge' to reduce the complexity of the planning system.
 The key national policy documents are summarised below.

-National Planning Policy Framework (NPPF)
+National Planning Policy Framework (NPPF) and National Planning Policy for Waste (NPPW)

 The NPPF was adopted in March 2012, which reinforced sustainability focus on economic, environmental and social impacts.
 It focuses on preventing planning regulations from unreasonably stifling the local and national economy.
-The NPPF combined and streamlined all planning policy except for waste, which is contained within the National Planning Policy for Waste
+The NPPF combined and streamlined all planning policy except for waste, which is contained within the National Planning Policy for Waste.